Keeping Your Money Safe

 Managing finances is a big responsibility.
-See how to decide between your piggy bank and a savings account to keep your money safe.
+Use our guide to compare piggy banks and savings accounts to help keep your money safe.

-April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life.
-Below is a video to watch together, article to read, questions to discuss, and links to a related comic and activity sheet.
+April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life – no matter their learning style.
+Below you’ll find a video to watch, article to read, questions to discuss, and links to a related comic and activity sheet.

 Imagine this: You’re out for a walk and you find a stack of shiny gold bars.
-Where do you put your treasure to keep it safe?
+Where do you put your new found treasure to keep it safe?

-You have to make a similar choice with your money.
-There are many places you can save your money to keep it safe.
+In the real world, you have to make a similar choice with your money, and there are plenty of options that can help keep your money safe.

 Saving Money In A Piggy Bank